NICMx/rdap-server/database-tables-definition.md

 **Primary key**: ccd\_id

 ## domain
-This table contains the catalog of the two-character country code.
+This table contains the information about the domain registration.
 Its fields are the following:

 |Column name|Column type|Column description|Nullable|Referenced table|Referenced column|
 |:----------|:----------|:-----------------|:-------|:---------------|:---------------:|